Receptor tyrosine kinase: Kinase activity

-When a growth factor binds to the extracellular domain of a RTK, its dimerization is triggered with other adjacent RTKs.
+When a growth factor binds to the extracellular domain of an RTK, its dimerization is triggered with other adjacent RTKs.
 Dimerization leads to a rapid activation of the protein's cytoplasmic kinase domains, the first substrate for these domains being the receptor itself.
-The activated receptor as a result then becomes autophosphorylated on multiple specific intracellular tyrosine residues.
+The activated receptor, as a result, then becomes autophosphorylated on multiple specific intracellular tyrosine residues.

 Signal transduction

 Through diverse means, extracellular ligand binding will typically cause or stabilize receptor dimerization.
 This allows a tyrosine in the cytoplasmic portion of each receptor monomer to be trans-phosphorylated by its partner receptor, propagating a signal through the plasma membrane.
 The phosphorylation of specific tyrosine residues within the activated receptor creates binding sites for Src homology 2 (SH2) domain- and phosphotyrosine binding (PTB) domain-containing proteins.

 Specific proteins containing these domains include Src and phospholipase Cγ.
 Phosphorylation and activation of these two proteins on receptor binding lead to the initiation of signal transduction pathways.
 Other proteins that interact with the activated receptor act as adaptor proteins and have no intrinsic enzymatic activity of their own.
 These adaptor proteins link RTK activation to downstream signal transduction pathways, such as the MAP kinase signalling cascade.
 An example of a vital signal transduction pathway involves the tyrosine kinase receptor, c-met, which is required for the survival and proliferation of migrating myoblasts during myogenesis.
 A lack of c-met disrupts secondary myogenesis and—as in LBX1—prevents the formation of limb musculature.
 This local action of FGFs (Fibroblast Growth Factors) with their RTK receptors is classified as paracrine signalling.
 As RTK receptors phosphorylate multiple tyrosine residues, they can activate multiple signal transduction pathways.